 Make sure classrooms are adapted appropriately.
 Again this may be difficult but every little helps.
 If you have enough room and space, rejig the seating and use whatever you have in storage e.g. add some beanbags for extra seating space.

 It may be worthwhile reorganising lockers and breaking up units to help spread them out to help with those chaotic transitions between classes.
+And for school offices, make sure you have the best office storage.

 Hygiene in school